Phones · Resale guide

 Essential Checks

-- Check for water damage — pull out the SIM tray and look inside the slot with a flashlight for a small white/silver sticker.
+- Check for Water Damage: Eject the SIM tray and look inside the slot with a flashlight.
+You’ll see a small white sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.

 | Code | Function |